 I know it’s not cool to like Settlers of Catan…excuse me, just Catan.
 It’s become so popular that the hipsters have turned on it for being too trendy.

-But Catan’s combination of mass market availability, ease to teach rules, non-threatening theme, and overall solid game mechanics make it an ideal gateway game that gets new gamers away from Monopoly and into more modern gaming.
+But Catan’s combination of mass market availability, easy to teach rules, non-threatening theme, and overall solid game mechanics make it an ideal gateway game that gets new gamers away from Monopoly and into more modern gaming.
 Besides, Catan really is a fine game.

 Alas, I also understand where the hipsters are coming from.
 My friends and I rarely plan Catan anymore.
 Sure, it was our gateway just like it was for many others, but we’ve now evolved to a higher plane of gaming existence.